Let’s change the world together!

 Duties and Responsibilities

-• Provide vision and leadership for the Office for Fraternity and Sorority Life, the greek community, and related issues and initiatives.
+• Provide vision and leadership for the Office for Fraternity and Sorority Life, the fraternity and sorority community, and related issues and initiatives.

-• Lead the community in new and innovative ideas to support the needs of the Fraternity & Sorority community including leadership development, risk reduction, prevention education, and overall student development.
+• Lead the community in new and innovative ideas to support the needs of the fraternity and sorority community including leadership development, risk reduction, prevention education, and overall student development.

-• Chair the Fraternity Sorority Strategic Leadership Committee and implement and track recommendations.
+• Chair the Fraternity and Sorority Strategic Leadership Committee and implement and track recommendations.

 • Design, implement, and assess meaningful educational programing to minimize risk and enhance the student experience.